allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 3.2.
 Sector <a name="sector"></a>

 The below bar charts list the top 10 highest and bottom 10 lowest loan defaults by sectors.
 Cross-referencing the sector NAICS table above, we can see that __sector 53__ is "Real estate and rental and leasing".
 Real estate secotor is pro-cyclical and tends to overshoot in both economic booms and busts.
 Since 1980, the United States has experienced at least two big real-estate led economic cycles, the most recent being the 2008-2009 financial crisis.
-On the other side of the spectrum, __sector 21__ (Mining, quarring, and oil and gas extraction), __sector 11__ (Agriculture, forestry, fishing and hunting), __sector 55__ (Management), and __sector 62__ (Health care and social assistance) suffer from lower loan default risks (in the 10% range) either because the sector is acyclical or hasn't experienced significant downward price adjustments.
+On the other side of the spectrum, __sector 21__ (Mining, quarring, and oil and gas extraction), __sector 11__ (Agriculture, forestry, fishing and hunting), __sector 55__ (Management), and __sector 62__ (Health care and social assistance) suffer from lower loan default risks (in the 10% and under range) either because the sector is acyclical or hasn't experienced significant downward price adjustments.
 (The same cannot be said about oil and gas industry in the Covid-19 Crisis, though the cause is not the virus alone.)

 ![](images/default_sector_top10.png)